 Colorado River Headwaters was designated by the U.S. Secretary of Transportation as a National Scenic Byway in 2005.
 It is one of eleven America's Byways® designated in Colorado.

-The road between Kremmling and State Bridge has gravel surface and limited visitor services.
+- The road between Kremmling and State Bridge has a gravel surface and limited visitor services.

 Colorado Scenic Byways Coordinator